ArtemKIA/Helvar-Seeing-the-Light/Main programm/README.md

-# Helvar-Seeing-the-Light

-Project Overview
-This project, undertaken for Aalto University in collaboration with Helvar, focuses on the development of a smart IoT-based sensor system designed to monitor lighting conditions within a room.
-The device utilizes Bluetooth Low Energy (BLE) to transmit sensor data, which is then analyzed to optimize lighting environments.
-By distinguishing between natural and artificial light sources and calculating the most dominant light source in 3D space, the system aims to enhance energy efficiency and improve lighting control systems.

-Features
-The system leverages advanced capabilities such as BLE advertising encryption to securely transmit data, ensuring privacy and data integrity.
-Key functionalities include the ability to measure illuminance levels, identify the light source, and determine the direction from which the light originates.
-This information allows for accurate adjustments to lighting systems, supporting features like daylight harvesting and constant light control, which are crucial for energy-saving and user comfort.

-Implementation Details
-Built using Zephyr RTOS, the device integrates various light sensors to gather comprehensive environmental data.
-Data from the sensors is processed to calculate color temperature and illuminance, and the results are used to classify light sources as natural or artificial.
-The project also includes a cloud-based tool for reporting and visualization, facilitating real-time monitoring and decision-making.
-Battery operation and the potential for energy harvesting ensure the device's long-term viability and minimal maintenance.
+Bluetooth-Based Light Sensor System
+This program is designed to interact with various sensors using Zephyr RTOS, providing real-time data on light intensity, color temperature, and orientation.
+It uses Bluetooth Low Energy (BLE) to transmit the collected data.
+The primary sensors include LTR303 ambient light sensors and a TCS34725 RGB sensor, enabling the system to detect and differentiate between natural and artificial light sources.

+How the Program Works
+The program begins by initializing the Bluetooth module and configuring the I2C communication for sensor interactions.
+It sets up the LTR303 light sensors and TCS34725 RGB sensor, which are used to measure light intensity and color.
+Data from these sensors is collected and processed to calculate the illuminance (lux), color temperature (CCT), and the direction of the dominant light source.
+The azimuth and polar angles are computed to understand the spatial orientation of the light, aiding in determining whether the light source is natural or artificial.

+Data Transmission and Encryption
+Collected data is prepared for transmission over Bluetooth using BLE advertising.
+The data includes sensor ID, azimuth, polar angle, average lux, and light source type.
+For enhanced security, the program includes an option to encrypt this data using AES-128 encryption with a Counter with CBC-MAC (CCM) mode.
+Although the encryption feature is currently set to false, it can be enabled to secure the data transmitted over BLE.
+The program continuously updates the advertisement data with new readings, providing a real-time view of the environment's lighting conditions.